$ netcli --status

 // legal

-Last updated: April 2026 ยท Publisher: SCHJOLDR
+Last updated: April 2026 · Publisher: SCHJOLDR

-The app uses Google Firebase (Authentication and Firestore).
 Your device uses localStorage to store settings and learning data locally.
+This does not constitute cookies and does not require consent.

 For privacy enquiries: support@schjoldr.io

 This service is not directed at children under 13.
+We do not knowingly collect data from children under 13.

-ยฉ 2026 SCHJOLDR.
+© 2026 SCHJOLDR.
 All rights reserved.